 The season starts in May and runs through till September by which point frosty temperatures kill off fleas and end their life cycle.
 In the meantime our pets are usually spending more time outdoors in the better weather and are liable to accidentally pick up these parasites from long grass, hedges and from contact with other cats and dogs.
 This can be a huge problem as your cat might end up swallowing fleas infected with tapeworm eggs while grooming themselves.
 As a result, your cat can get a tapeworm infection that could deteriorate their health.
 You may then have to take them to your trusted Veterinarian who can treat the cat accordingly.

-To reduce the risks of your cat or dog picking up fleas, now is the time to get a medicated collar on your pet or start administering drops – even if your animal hasn’t shown any signs of a infestation.
+To reduce the risks of your cat or dog picking up fleas, now is the time to get a medicated collar on your pet or start administering drops – even if your animal hasn’t shown any signs of an infestation.
 If you prefer to use natural ingredients to treat cat fleas you could follow some of the tips given at Kittyinsight.com.
 If your pet is unlucky enough to pick up fleas then be very wary.
-If you pet spends time in your house and has a flea issue it won’t be long before the whole house is at risk and the problem becomes very difficult to resolve.
+If your pet spends time in your house and has a flea issue it won’t be long before the whole house is at risk and the problem becomes very difficult to resolve.

 Here are some simple precautions you can take around the house to minimise the chances of suffering a infestation and to reduce the duration of the problem if it arises:

 - Regular Vacuuming

 The number one precaution you can take is to regularly vacuum your home and then empty the vacuum contents a distance away from your home – preferably as far as possible.

 Ideally you need to be vacuuming every three days at a minimum.
 The aim of this is to pick up any fleas brought in by your pet and get them out of the house as soon as possible.